DINA-Web/dina-collections-data-model-use-cases/taxonomy/32-Query_taxa.md

 At least one taxon exists in the taxonomy database.

 ## Course of events
-1. User enters the value for one or more of the folling parameters: rank, name, classification, ancestor (of a single taxon key), return_related [ancestor, parent, siblings, immediate_children, basionym, accepted]
+1. The user selects one of the folling options: `rank` or `classification`
+1. The user enters or selects the value
 1. System presents a list of potential taxon to the user

 ## Success post-conditions